 Nursing is a passionate profession.
 It is the profession that requires not only motivation, drive, knowledge, and skills.
 It is the one profession that requires one to take heart, to use his compassion in rendering genuine, altruistic care to different people no matter what race, color, age, sex, gender identity, nationality, culture, language, and ethnicity, whoever they are.
 It is the profession whose sole purpose is to provide “care”.

 When people are asked to state what they think nurses do, they would often say some of these: they take BP, they give medicines, they bathe patients, they feed patients, and they talk to doctors.
 Yes, nurses do all these things, but there is more than what meets the eye.
 Nursing is a holistic profession.
 The caring involved in Nursing is not only limited to the physical aspect of the person, rather it focuses on the totality.
-It cares for the physical, emotional, social, mental, and spiritual aspects of the human person, and not everyone knows this.
+It cares for the human person’s physical, emotional, social, mental, and spiritual aspects, and not everyone knows this.

 Being a nurse is not easy.
 It is not enough that one is possessed with the knowledge and skills required for the basic technicalities of the job.
 Nursing requires an unfathomable amount of patience, undying altruism, tremendous passion, and generally, love for humanity and life.
 Nursing deals with the various complexes of the human person and to be able to reach this level of efficiency, one must be equipped with a high level of understanding and an open mind.